Orrenius/Orrenius.github.io/_pages/about.md

 excerpt: "About me"
 author_profile: true
 ---
-I am an applied microeconomist at the Stockholm School of Economics who works in the fields of Industrial Organization, Economics of Education, and Health Economics.
+I am an applied microeconomist at the Stockholm School of Economics who works in the fields of Digital Economics, Economics of Education, and Health Economics.

 I am on the 2024/2025 academic job market.